 Given recent circumstances, should we look for infection control in areas beyond what are mandated?

-Because LVT is manufactured into tiles or planks, one of the characteristics of an LVT installation is the number of added seams it introduces into the healing space.
+Because Luxury Vinyl Tile is manufactured into tiles or planks, one of the characteristics of an LVT installation is the number of added seams it introduces into the healing space.
 The reality is that these seams exist regardless of the edge profile - square or beveled.

 What is left behind is a non-seamless floor.
 In a sheet vinyl installation, the joints are heat-welded (thermally fused) or chemically welded together to create a monolithic/seamless floor.